Creating a union constitution

 Fees

-Union constitutions or rules generally specify some means of fixing and collecting union fees.
+Union constitutions generally specify some means of fixing and collecting union fees.

 Members’ meetings

-The constitution or rules must also contain provisions for holding a secret ballot (ERA).
+The constitution must also contain provisions for holding a secret ballot (ERA).

 Officers

-The constitution or rules must specify how union ‘officers’ are elected.
+The constitution must specify how union ‘officers’ are elected.

 They should also state who the union's officers are, their roles, who may seek election to officer positions (often restricted to members), and when and how an officer can be removed from office.